DasEd955/Stocks-Subreddit-Classifier/planning.md

 > "Anyone who bought ARKK in 2021 deserves what happened to them.
 Cathie Wood is a fraud and I have zero sympathy."

 → `Interpretive_Opinion`.
 The "fraud" characterization is strong and potentially unfounded, but the post is retrospective commentary rather than a call to financial action.
 It does not contain a market prediction or attempt to move someone's trading behavior.
 It is opinionated, not misleading in the technical sense.
-Stays Opinion — but sits close to the line.
+Stays Opinion but sits close to the line.

 **Outcome of stress-testing:** The definitions held.
 All generated boundary posts could be resolved using the existing decision rules without requiring new rules or definition revisions.
-The most useful finding was that "opinion framing over an evidence-based inference" (e.g., "tells me," "I think," "seems like") does not automatically make a post Opinion — the stripping test is the correct tool.
+The most useful finding was that "opinion framing over an evidence-based inference" (e.g., "tells me," "I think," "seems like") does not automatically make a post Opinion.
+The stripping test is the correct tool.

 ---